Sacred Story, Modern Myth: Praying with Pop Culture

 • Entering stories as part of contemplative prayer

-Structuring the journey, we overlay the four weeks of the Spiritual Exercises with Joseph Campbell’s mythic framework and lessons from “Save the Cat!”: beginning with a loving look at the status quo and recognizing its limitations, then answering the call to a transformative journey inspired by a mentor (Jesus and other heroes), passing through darkness and struggle (the Passion), and finally, returning to community, transformed and ready to serve (the Resurrection).
+Our journey will relay on the structure of the four weeks of the Ignatian Spiritual Exercises and borrow from Joseph Campbell’s mythic framework.
+We begin by look at the status quo in our lives and recognizing its limitations; we then answer the call to a transformative adventure; pass through darkness and struggle; and finally, return to community, transformed and ready to serve.

 About the Leader